PiyushLekhak/robust-ppe-detection/README.md

 ## Notes & limitations

-* Classical image enhancement provides measurable benefit for noise and illumination issues but limited gains for blur (especially defocus)
+* Classical image enhancement provides measurable benefit for noise and illumination issues, but limited gains for blur (especially defocus)
-* Results depend on dataset and corruption severity; expect variance across other PPE datasets or camera setups
+* Results depend on the dataset and corruption severity; expect variance across other PPE datasets or camera setups
 * This work demonstrates practical, low-cost preprocessing strategies; deep restoration approaches may be required for substantial blur recovery

 ---